ROBERT PHELPS "CHIP" MOODY

 grew more memorable, especially now."

 Moody began his broadcasting career in 1968 at CBS affiliate KWTX-TV and campus radio station KWBU-FM in Waco while a student at Baylor.
 Upon graduation in 1970, he joined ABC affiliate KELP-TV in El Paso (now KVIA; formerly known as Gordon McLendon-owned KILT-TV) as the state's youngest news director and anchor, at age 23.
-In less than a year, he was hired at WBAP/KXAS-TV, where he worked as anchor and reporter from May, 1971 to April, 1980, taking a permanent seat at the anchor desk on May 29, 1972.
-Chip was lured away from 5 on April 21, 1980, and was teamed with Clarice Tinsley at KDFW-TV Channel 4 until July, 1984 (he turned down an offer from a San Francisco station to stay in Dallas, and reportedly became the first DFW anchor to make a 6-figure income!)
-With Channel 4 in a dead heat with WFAA-Channel 8 for top newscast ratings in the early 80s, owner Belo Broadcasting decided to eliminate the competition and offered Moody an anchor position at their Houston outlet, KHOU-TV, in July, 1984.
-They paired him with popular former Los Angeles news anchor Felicia Jeter (who, in the 1970s, had been Atlanta's first black female anchor, and had most recently been an anchor for CBS News' "Nightwatch") and took to the airwaves on Labor Day, September 3, 1984.
+A few months later, on October 11, 1970, he married Victoria "Vikki" Upton (Vikki died on June 27, 2016.)
+In less than a year at KELP, he was hired at WBAP/KXAS-TV, where he worked as anchor and reporter from May, 1971 to April, 1980, taking a permanent seat at the anchor desk on May 29, 1972.
+Two-and-a-half years later, the Moodys became first-time parents to a son, Trae, on January 17, 1975.
+One year later, Vikki gave birth to their daughter, Tiffin, on January 30, 1976.
+Meanwhile, Chip's star burned brightly in North Texas throughout the decade, a fact that didn't go unnoticed by TV executives...as he was lured away from 5 on April 21, 1980, to be teamed with Clarice Tinsley at KDFW-TV Channel 4.
+By 1980, KXAS-TV had undergone ownership and management changes, and his longtime co-anchors Ward Andrews and Russ Bloxom were compelled to leave the station (Ward in 1977; Russ in 1979.)
+Chip had even turned down a lucrative offer from a San Francisco station to stay in Dallas, and reportedly became the first DFW anchor to make a 6-figure income!)
+The Chip-and-Clarice team clicked with viewers.
+But with Channel 4 in a dead heat with WFAA-Channel 8 for top newscast ratings throughout the early 80s, WFAA owner Belo Broadcasting decided to eliminate the competition and offered Moody a lead anchor position at their Houston outlet, KHOU-TV, in July, 1984.
+They paired him with popular former Los Angeles news anchor Felicia Jeter (who, in the 1970s, had been Atlanta's first black female anchor, and had most recently been an anchor for CBS News' "Nightwatch") and took to the airwaves on July 30, 1984.

-On June 13, 1986, while still in Houston, Chip discovered he had Hodgkins disease, a form of lymphatic cancer that eventually cost him his spleen, stomach, and other affected organs.
-After two years on the air at KHOU, and one spent in and out of the hospital, Moody and Jeter failed to make a dent in the local ratings (they were regularly beaten by the other three newscast and even "The Jeffersons" and "Diff'rent Strokes" reruns!) so Chip transferred back to Dallas on September 6, 1987 to Belo's WFAA (Jeter continued with KHOU through 1998.)
+Less than two years later, on June 13, 1986 (while still working in Houston,) Chip discovered he had Hodgkins disease, a form of lymphatic cancer that eventually cost him his spleen, stomach, and other affected organs.
+After two years on the air at KHOU, and one spent in and out of Houston's M. D. Anderson Cancer Center, Moody and Jeter failed to make a dent in the local ratings (they were regularly beaten by the other three newscast and even "The Jeffersons" and "Diff'rent Strokes" reruns!) so Chip transferred back to Dallas on September 6, 1987 to Belo's WFAA (Jeter, however, continued with KHOU through 1998.)
 He took the anchor chair on weekends, and was soon promoted to co-anchoring weeknights with Channel 8 vet Tracy Rowlett.
 In the early 1990s, with his cancer in remission, Chip hosted a series of programs detailing the lives of cancer patients, and shared his own story and experiences (the program, "Surviving Cancer: The Enemy Within," was telecast on both WFAA and KHOU in Houston.)
 Moody's health continued to be fairly stable until June, 1996, when intestinal bleeding nearly cost him his life (even co-anchor Rowlett was hastily called in to the station to prepare an on-air obituary on a Sunday,) but Chip again fought back.
 Despite inconsistent health for the next three years, and an inability to achieve a healthy weight, Chip managed to maintain an irregular on-air schedule until April, 1999.
 Although his cancer was still in remission, years of treatments eventually wore out his system.

 Not long after his final TV appearance, promoting his annual golf tournament on WFAA's noon news in June, 2001, he was admitted to Baylor Hospital in Dallas in October with pneumonia.
 Except for a brief reprieve to return home for Thanksgiving, Chip stayed in intensive care until his death on December 26, 2001 at age 54.
 Moody never gave up hope for a return to the anchor chair; a lengthy February, 2001, feature in the Fort Worth Star-Telegram described Chip's impatience and frustration to get his health back, and how a potential return to television gave him the hope and drive he needed to keep fighting back.
 Indeed, in his final TV appearance that June, a rail-thin, frail and raspy-voiced Moody contended that he'd be back in the anchor chair once he gained 10 to 15 pounds.
 Despite his and his fans' hopes, it was not to be.